-Underpinning all learning is a commitment to promote positive learning behaviours and attitudes which allow our children to become resilient and independent learners, helping them to grow as individuals whilst developing a life-long love of learning and high aspirations for their future.
-Through the provision of varied and rich opportunities, we inspire and encourage our children to make a positive contribution to their local community and the wider society, live healthy lifestyles, be moral citizens and take opportunities to extend their horizons.
+Underpinning all learning is a commitment to promote positive learning behaviours and attitudes.
+We are committed to enabling our children to become resilient and independent learners, helping them to grow as individuals whilst developing a life-long love of learning and high aspirations for their future.

 We use the Cornerstones Curriculum to help us to ensure coverage and progression of the knowledge, understanding and skills outlined within the Primary National Curriculum.
 The Cornerstones Curriculum is designed with the belief that, ‘all children deserve an education rich in wonder and memorable experience.
 One that allows children's natural creativity and curiosity to flourish, alongside the purposeful acquisition of skills and knowledge’.
-The creative and thematic approach offered by Cornerstones Learning Projects provides a basis upon which we build and further design our curriculum to enhance and enrich our children’s education, making it suitable for our school family of children.
+The creative and thematic approach offered by Cornerstones Learning Projects provides the basis upon which we have built and designed our curriculum to enhance and enrich our children’s education, making it the right curriculum for our school family of children.

 Our curriculum is carefully designed to balance the National Curriculum expectations with the unique needs of the children within our school family community.
 We have carefully selected Imaginative Learning Projects (ILPs), Knowledge Rich Projects (KRP) and Love to Investigate (LTI) projects from the wide variety offered by Cornerstones.
 These projects have been reviewed, adapted and enhanced to ensure they best meet our curriculum intent, incorporating our vision and Christian Values, British Values, and the UN’s Sustainable Development Goals.
-In addition, we have created our own projects which provide unique learning opportunities relevant to our children.
-The projects form the basis of a 3 year rolling long term plan.
+In addition, we have created our own projects which provide unique learning opportunities relevant to the needs of our children.
+The projects form the basis of a 3-year rolling long term plan.

-We are confident that the impact of our curriculum can be clearly seen through the way in which our children develop into confident, motivated learners; very well-equipped to take on the challenges of their next stage of education.
-They take with them very fond memories of their time in our school, of the staff and of each other.
+We are confident that the impact of our curriculum can be clearly seen by the way in which our children develop into confident, motivated learners; they are well equipped to face the challenges of their next stage of education.
+We know that each of them will take away fond memories of their time in our school, of the staff and of each other.

-Through a collective responsibility for raising standards and improving pupil outcomes, and a rich, broad and relevant curriculum, our children develop detailed knowledge and skills across all subjects.
+Through a collective responsibility for raising standards and improving pupil outcomes, and a rich, broad and relevant curriculum, our children develop detailed knowledge and skills across the curriculum.
 They are able to transfer their knowledge and skills into wider contexts, making links.
 One example of this could include children applying what they know about the British Value, Democracy, and the impact that this has had on different periods in history.

 We use rigorous monitoring throughout the year to evaluate the impact of our curriculum design.
-As part of a robust school improvement plan, staff and governors monitor individual curriculum subjects: reviewing learning and the impact of teaching, evaluating pupil voice, tracking attainment and progress, celebrating and sharing highly-effective practice proven to have an impact upon learning.
-We continually review provision and how effectively it meets the needs of our children, and feed areas identified for development into our focused school improvement plan.
+As part of a robust school improvement plan, staff and governors monitor individual curriculum subjects.
+Reviewing learning and the impact of teaching, evaluating pupil voice, tracking attainment and progress, celebrating and sharing highly effective practice, is proven to have an impact upon learning.
+We continually review provision and how effectively it meets the needs of our children and feed areas identified for development into our focused school improvement plan.

-Assessment for Learning (AfL) is continuously used to drive forward the learning of our children.
-Summative assessments show evidence of an improving trend in pupil learning outcomes.
-Just as importantly, our children also achieve success in the wider aspects of life.
-Our children represent the school in sporting events, take part in community events and are proactive in considering how they can impact upon and improve the lives of others and the world around us.
+Just as importantly as their academic successes, our children also achieve success in the wider aspects of life.
+Our children represent the school in sporting events, take part in community events, and are proactive in considering how they can impact upon and improve the lives of others and the world around us.
 Our recently established group, ‘The Planet Protectors’, is a great example of this.

-We fully recognise the privileged position that we are in to be working with our children at Snape and Thornton Watlass, and our greatest reward is seeing our children flourish and hearing of their achievements.
+We fully recognise the privileged position that we are in to be working with our children at Snape and Thornton Watlass; our greatest reward is seeing our children flourish and hearing of their achievements.